Welcome to today's edition of the Rush 24-7 podcast.

 What's on your mind today?

-Well, I'm calling because every time I hear on television in regard to the IRS scandal, or really basically anything that's happening in the world these days regarding government officials, they always trot out the old term public servant.
+Well, I'm calling because every time I hear on television in regard to the IRS scandal or really basically anything that's happening in the world these days regarding government officials, they always trot out the old term public servant.

 And it's always applied to the people who are in the positions of power, that they're the public servants.

-But in reality, I feel like we the people are the public servants.
+But in reality, I feel like we, the people, are the public servants.

 I think we really are in a vassal or feudal system, and the term public servant is being misapplied.

-You know, somewhere along the line it's kind of gone upside down, and there is public servitude, but it's but it's all of us.
+You know, somewhere along the line, it's kind of gone upside down.

 You know, we're the public servants.

-And I'm just hoping that someday, you know, someone actually in a position of power admits to that and and really gives a true definition of the word.
+And I'm just hoping that someday, you know, someone actually in a position of power admits to that and really gives a true definition of the word.

 In other words, that's the size when we talk about these various European economies that are in trouble.

-That's the size of a developed nation state's uh budget shortfall, uh, and yet it's just for one pension fund in Illinois.
+And yet it's just for one pension fund in Illinois.

-Yes, I actually know somebody, well, pretty much everyone in my town, aside from myself and a few others.
+Yes, I actually know somebody, well, pretty much everyone in my town, aside from myself and a few others, almost everybody who lives in this town does work for the government in some capacity.

 There are a lot of people who work for the schools, a lot of people who work for the public works department.

-And I know one friend of mine, uh, you know, a very nice woman, her family is lovely, but the father had worked for the railroad.
+And I know one friend of mine, you know, a very nice woman.

-Well, he's been retired twice as long as he worked, and he receives full benefits.
+So he's been retired twice as long as he worked, and he receives full benefits.

 Right, right.

-And that's basically what what public service is.
+And that's basically what public service is.

 It's not terribly interesting work.

-Uh but the great advantage is you get the last three decades of your life as a long holiday weekend with very lavish benefits.
+But the great advantage is you get the last three decades of your life as a long holiday weekend with very lavish benefits.

 And it came out of a particular idea, Stephanie.